Would a career in engineering suit me?

 In some roles you might be expected to do shift work – for example, if your job involves helping to upgrade a railway, quite a lot of this work will need to be done at night when the trains aren't running.
 If you work in manufacturing for a company with a 24-hour operation, you may need to provide support at night.

 On top of your working hours you will need to factor in time for learning and development, especially in your first few years in the job.
-If you join a higher apprenticeship programme you are likely to have a day off work a week to attend college or university, but you'll need to do further study at home in your own time.
+If you join a higher or degree apprenticeship programme you are likely to have a day off work a week to attend college or university, but you'll need to do further study at home in your own time.
 If you start work as a graduate it's likely that your employer will encourage you to work towards gaining professional qualifications, which again will probably involve some study in your own time.

 Some engineers travel a lot as part of their jobs; others don't.
 And different engineers have different opinions as to whether travel is a good thing or a bad thing.